SChernykh/p2pool/README.md

 - In order to mine on P2Pool, a synced Monero node using monerod v0.18.0.0 or newer is required.
 If you don't currently have one, you can download the [official Monero binaries](https://www.getmonero.org/downloads/), start `monerod` on your PC and wait until it's fully synced.
 Advanced Monero node setup instructions are [here](https://sethforprivacy.com/guides/run-a-monero-node-advanced/).
 - It is highly recommended that you create a separate restricted user account (in your OS) for mining.
 While P2Pool has been battle-tested for a long time now, any software may have unknown bugs/vulnerabilities.
 - You can mine to a primary wallet address (the one starting with `4`) for mining.
 If you want to mine to a subaddress, you will need to provide both the main address (starting with 4) and the subaddress (starting with 8) using `--wallet` and `--subaddress` command line parameters.
-- You can add the `--mini` parameter to your P2Pool command to connect to the **p2pool-mini** sidechain.
-Note that it will also change the default p2p port from 37889 to 37888.
+- You can add the `--mini` or `--nano` parameter to your P2Pool command to connect to the respective sidechain.
+  > [!NOTE]
+  >
+  > You cannot use both `--mini` and `--nano` together
+  >
+  > Using `--mini` will change the p2p port to 37888.
+  >
+  > Using `--nano` will change the p2p port to 37890.
-- Check that ports 18080 (Monero p2p port) and 37889/37888 (P2Pool/P2Pool mini p2p port) are open in your firewall to ensure better connectivity.
+- Check that ports 18080 (Monero p2p port) and 37889/37888/37890 (P2Pool default/mini/nano p2p port) are open in your firewall to ensure better connectivity.
 If you're mining from a computer behind NAT (like a router) you could consider forwarding the ports to your local machine.
 - You can connect multiple miners to the same P2Pool node.
 The more the better!
 - The steps below assume that you run everything on the same machine.
 If it's not the case, change `127.0.0.1` to appropriate IP addresses for your setup.
 - It is highly recommended to create a new mainnet wallet for P2Pool mining because **wallet addresses are public on P2Pool**.